 If a parameter is changed which causes the GCP to require calibration, then the TCNs for both main and standby will show zero.
-When the main is then fully calibrated its values will be non-zero, the standby TCNs will still be at zero, thus providing an indication that the unpowered standby side has not yet been calibrated (see figure below)
+When the main is then fully calibrated its values will be non-zero, the standby TCNs will still be at zero, thus providing an indication that the unpowered standby side has not yet been calibrated (refer to the following figure).